csc301-2023-fall/project-34-qeynet-inc-t/README.md

 * **Plot selected parameters against time**

-Data from telemetry frames is plotted on a graph with time as the independent variable and various user-chosen parameters as dependent variables.
+Data from telemetry frames can be plotted on a graph with time as the independent variable and various user-chosen parameters as dependent variables.

 ## Download and Installation

 To acquire the program, one can head to the releases section and simply download `astra-vX.Y.Z.zip` under the latest release version X.Y.Z, then extract the zip folder.

-Once extracted, running the program simply requires running the `main.exe` file located in the root of the folder.
+Once extracted, running the program simply requires running the `astra.exe` file located in the root of the folder.

 ## Instructions